In Cuba, an independently-owned restaurant is called a paladar. There are many notable ones, particularly in the larger

 On weekend nights, you’ll find that many locals will start their own salsa parties in the street and town squares – so don’t be shy and join in!

-Is Cuba safe for LGBT travelers?
-Our insider shares his advice and useful resources to help you plan your visit.
+Is Cuba safe for LGBTQ+ travelers?
+Ed Salvato shares his advice and useful resources to help you plan your vacation.